Permissions required: Data source Admin

-If you make any changes to your actual data source’s schema, you’ll want to refresh your schema in Chartio to make sure we have the latest version.
+If you make any changes to your actual data source’s schema, you’ll want to sync your schema in Chartio to make sure we have the latest version.

 How renamed or removed columns affect Visual Mode charts

-Chartio cannot automatically detect changes and refresh your data source schema.
+Chartio cannot automatically detect changes and sync your data source schema.

-You’ll need to manually refresh the schema for any changes.
-Schema refreshes are mandatory to use new tables in Visual/Interactive Mode, but in SQL Mode, you can query the new tables directly without having to update the schema.
+You’ll need to manually sync the schema for any changes.
+Schema syncs are mandatory to use new tables in Visual/Interactive Mode, but in SQL Mode, you can query the new tables directly without having to update the schema.

 Check out our video explaining foreign keys and the different ways to add them to your data sources in Chartio: